 They are hydrologically dynamic because they stop flowing at certain times and/or places, and ecologically diverse because they provide a range of habitats as they transition between terrestrial and aquatic states.
 However, despite being under pressure both from local artificial influences and climate change, they are widely under-represented in monitoring networks, mapping, river characterisation, protective legislation and drought and water resource assessment tools.

 ASTRID (Assessing Statistical models of Temporary River Intermittence for Decision makers) will identify useful metrics and develop models to provide a national picture of hydrological intermittence in the UK.

-Using statistical modelling, the ASTRID project team at the Centre for Ecology & Hydrology (CEH) aims to improve the understanding of temporary rivers in the UK, and of their distribution and characteristics.
+Using statistical modelling, the ASTRID project team at the UK Centre for Ecology & Hydrology (UKCEH) aims to improve the understanding of temporary rivers in the UK, and of their distribution and characteristics.
 The engagement of regulatory hydrologists, as primary decision-makers in the local management of water resources, is central in informing the development of the models, and in the selection of suitable output metrics to characterise intermittence.

 The ASTRID objectives are:

 - Engaging stakeholders in co-designing metrics relevant for decision-makers;

 - Statistical modelling of intermittence in UK temporary rivers through training and validating;

 - Mapping the characteristics of intermittence in UK temporary rivers.